hanwak/hackerrank/README.md

           Week 2

-31/05 :   Added binary search tree, and made some adjusments about readme and file writing
+31/05 :   Added binary search tree, and made some adjusments regarding readme and file writing